aureat/ivy-mini/README.md

 # Ivy-lang
 A programming language written in python.
+Ivy Language was developed as a research project to understand how dynamic and modifiable can you make a programming language.
+An ivy program nd modify attributes

 # Features
 * Dynamically Typed